nickshields/nickshields.com/_posts/2015-02-28-test-markdown.md

 comments: true
 ---

+This post was one of the defaults that was included when I cloned this jekyll theme.
+I've opted to keep it now since it's a basic markdown reference that I can refer to easily..

+-Nick

 You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**